zhangzihan-is-good/Chisco/README.md

 The details about the code were mentioned in the paper.

-In addition, chisco 1.1 is on its way.
-In addition to the 3 subjects mentioned in the paper, we have added data from more subjects and used the same experimental paradigm.
-After the preprocessing is completed, we will put the data links here.
+Chisco 1.1 is on its way.
+In addition to the 3 participants mentioned in the manuscript, we have now identified 5 more suitable participants.
+Data from some participants are currently being processed, while data collection is ongoing for others.
+This will bring the total EEG recording time to 120 hours, making it the largest neural language decoding datasets to date.
+We invite you to stay tuned for further developments in our work!
+The analysis of the additional dataset will be provided as a supplement to the original manuscript and made available here.